What kind of materials can Maslow cut?

 What router would you recommend?

-We recommend the Ridgid ZR2200.
+We recommend the Ridgid R22002.
 It has a number of nice features.
 It is easy to adjust, the closed loop speed control is nice, the LED which light your cut are nice, and the dust collection is nice.
+Alternatively, if you're in the EU, we'd recommend the AEG MF 1400 KE.
 We haven't tested every router because that would be expensive, but we will test as many as we can.
 If you have questions about a specific router, give us a shout in the forums.

 What tools do I need to assemble my Maslow CNC?